SaaS subscription lifecycle management

 Note

-The publisher might refuse to approve the change if it isn't feasible within their service.
+The vendor might refuse to approve the change if it isn't feasible within their service.
 In this case, the change will fail.

 Edit recurring billing